munificent/finch/doc/markdown/index.markdown

 Here's a little example to get you going.
 This little program doesn't draw, but it will tell you what turns to make to draw a [dragon curve](http://en.wikipedia.org/wiki/Dragon_curve):

     :::finch
-    ' create an object and put it in a variable "dragon" dragon <- (||
+    // create an object and put it in a variable "dragon" dragon <- (||
-      ' define a "trace:" method for outputting the series of left and ' right turns needed to draw a dragon curve.
+      // define a "trace:" method for outputting the series of left and
+      // right turns needed to draw a dragon curve.
       trace: depth {
-        self traceDepth: depth turn: "R"
+        self trace-depth: depth turn: "R"
-        writeLine: "" ' end the line
+        write-line: "" ' end the line
       }

-      ' the main recursive method
+      // the main recursive method
-      traceDepth: n turn: turn {
+      trace-depth: n turn: turn {
         if: n > 0 then: {
-          self traceDepth: n - 1 turn: "R"
+          self trace-depth: n - 1 turn: "R"
           write: turn
-          self traceDepth: n - 1 turn: "L"
+          self trace-depth: n - 1 turn: "L"
         }
       }
     )

-    ' now lets try it
+    // now let's try it
     dragon trace: 5

 ## Getting Started